NEUROWELL – Sleep clinic

 Sleep & Wellbeing Clinic Co-Lead

-Dr Steponenaite provides consultations and assessments to help individuals understand and improve their sleep.
+Dr Steponenaite is a Sleep & Circadian Neuroscience researcher specialising in sleep health and the ageing of our 24-hour (circadian) body clock.
+Her work spans from fundamental molecular research to human studies, with a focus on sleep and circadian rhythm disruptions in neurodegenerative diseases.
+At the Sleep & Wellbeing Clinic, she provides consultations and assessments to help individuals understand and improve their sleep.
 Passionate about translating research into real-world benefits, Dr Steponenaite combines scientific insight with practical strategies to support better sleep and overall wellbeing.

 Aadesh Dave